-In broad terms, throughput measures the amount of work performed by Enterprise Server.
-For Enterprise Server, throughput can be defined as the number of requests processed per minute per server instance.
-High availability applications also impose throughput requirements on HADB, since they save session state data periodically.
-For HADB, throughput can be defined as volume of session data stored per minute, which is the product of the number of HADB requests per minute, and the average session size per request.
+In broad terms, throughput measures the amount of work performed by Communications Server.
+For Communications Server, throughput can be defined as the number of requests processed per minute per server instance.

-As described in the next section, Enterprise Server throughput is a function of many factors, including the nature and size of user requests, number of users, and performance of Enterprise Server instances and back-end databases.
+As described in the next section, Communications Server throughput is a function of many factors, including the nature and size of user requests, number of users, and performance of Communications Server instances and back-end databases.
 You can estimate throughput on a single machine by benchmarking with simulated workloads.